paulness/gatsby-starter-personal-blog/content/posts/2017-10-26--nhibernate-queryover-examples/index.md

 var mostRecentListingCategoriesForListings = mostRecentListingCategoriesForListingsFuture.Select(fq => fq.Value).ToList();
 ```

-You can read more on future queries [here](https://ayende.com/blog/3979/nhibernate-futures)
+You can read more about future queries [here](https://ayende.com/blog/3979/nhibernate-futures)

-I think that we can all benefit from using type safe queries with NHibernate, let me know in the comments if you have any questions on how to implement something using QueryOver and NHibernate.
+I think that we can all benefit from using type-safe queries with NHibernate, let me know in the comments if you have any questions on how to implement something using QueryOver and NHibernate.